Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Abstract

 \section{Abstract}

-The nature of the phase transitions in multicomponent gauge theories with Abelian gauge field is an outstanding open question.
-While an early renormalization-group based study indicated a continuous phase transition for $N = 1$ and $N > 183$, recently it was demonstrated the transition is first order at $N = 2$.
-We quantitatively study the dependence on $N$ of the degree of discontinuity of the phase transitions from a completely ordered to a completely disordered state.
-We demonstrate that the phase transition is discontinuous at least up to $N = 7$.
-The dependence on $N$ is nontrivial in that the degree of discontinuity grows with $N$ at least for low $N$.
-Furthermore we demonstrate that when, at increased coupling strength, the phase transitions of the neutral and changed sectors of the model split, the superfluid phase transition is also discontinuous, at least for $N = 3$ and $N = 4$.
-Via a duality argument, this indicates that van der Waals-type interaction between directed loops may be responsible for the first-order phase transitions in these models.
+The phase diagrams and the nature of the phase transitions in multicomponent gauge theories with an Abelian gauge field are important topics with various physical applications.
+While an early renormalization-group-based study indicated that the direct transition from a fully ordered to a fully disordered state is continuous for $N = 1$ and $N > 183$, recently it was demonstrated that the transition is discontinuous for $N = 2$.
+We quantitatively study the dependence on $N$ of the degree of discontinuity of this transition.
+Our results suggest that the transition is discontinuous at least up to $N = 7$.
+Furthermore, we demonstrate that, at increased coupling strength, the phase transitions of the neutral and charged sectors of the model split, which for $N > 2$ yields a new phase with composite order.
+The transition from the composite-order phase to the fully disordered phase is then also discontinuous, at least for $N = 3$ and $N = 4$.
+Via a duality argument, this indicates that van der Waals-type interaction between directed loops may be responsible for the discontinuous phase transitions in these models.